smussenden/spring20-data-journalism/major_assignments/data_acquisition_project/readme.md

 ## How to Identify Yourself

-If you're seeking homeless data, you should identify yourself as a data reporter for the Howard Center for Investigative Journalism, a non-profit investigative reporting unit in Maryland.
+You should identify yourself as a data reporter for the Howard Center for Investigative Journalism, a non-profit investigative reporting unit in Maryland.
 If someone asks if you're a student, tell the truth, but don't volunteer it.
 The people with whom you are dealing with need to understand that this database could be used as the foundation for a news story.

-If you are seeking your own data, talk to me, and we'll discuss how to identify yourself.
-It's best to have a news organization you're seeking the data for (i.e. The Diamondback or an internship organization).

 ## Request Letter